Akendo/Vagrant/PITCHME.md

 ### The next command will start up a VM.

 ---
-@title[Get Vagrant going...]
+@title[Vagrant boxes...]
-## Get Vagrant going...
+## A Vagrant Box
-Vagrant will download the Image Ubuntu xenial64 and run `vagrant box add` to include this image to the local set of boxes.
+Vagrant will download a Ubuntu xenial64  Image and will run `vagrant box add`.
+The Image will be include to the set of boxes Vagrant can use.

 Boxes are managed via `vagrant box`:
 ```bash
  vagrant box